thecredibleway/thecredibleway-com/docs/faq/questions/would-you-sacrifice-your-child-if-god-asked.md

 Just as Abraham was willing to offer his beloved son, so would God offer His only Son to die on behalf of humanity.
 This act would not be for an individual family or nation, but for the salvation of the entire world.

-**Abraham's love for Isaac, and his willingness to give him up, was a display of the right order of affections.**
+**Abraham's love for Isaac and his willingness to give him up, was a display of the right order of affections.**
-For Abraham, God was the ultimate priority, and Isaac was a gift given to him by God.
+For Abraham, God was the ultimate priority and Isaac was a gift given to him by God.
 The challenge for Abraham was not whether he loved Isaac but whether he loved God more.
 His willingness to sacrifice Isaac demonstrated that he valued his relationship with God more than anything else, including the promises and blessings that God had given him.